-We have recently acquired a number of companies, including Miller & Hilton, Inc. d/b/a/ Colmek Systems Engineering, and intend to continue to acquire other companies.
+We have recently acquired a number of companies and intend to continue to acquire other companies.
 Acquisitions of companies entail numerous risks, including:

-- potential inability to successfully integrate acquired operations and products or to realize cost savings or other anticipated benefits from integration; - · diversion of management's attention from on-going business concerns; - · loss of key employees of acquired operations; - the difficulty of assimilating geographically dispersed operations and personnel of the acquired companies; - the potential disruption of our ongoing business; - · unanticipated expenses related to such integration; - the correct assessment of the relative percentages of in-process research and development expense that can be immediately written off as compared to the amount which must be amortized over the appropriate life of the asset; - the impairment of relationships with employees and customers of either an acquired company or our own business; - · the potential unknown liabilities associated with acquired business; - · inability to recover strategic investments in development stage entities; and - · insufficient revenues to offset increased expenses associated with acquisitions.
+- · potential inability to successfully integrate acquired operations and products or to realize cost savings or other anticipated benefits from integration; - · diversion of management's attention from on-going business concerns; - · loss of key employees of acquired operations; - the difficulty of assimilating geographically dispersed operations and personnel of the acquired companies; - · the potential disruption of our ongoing business; - · unanticipated expenses related to such integration; - the correct assessment of the relative percentages of in-process research and development expense that can be immediately written off as compared to the amount which must be amortized over the appropriate life of the asset; - the impairment of relationships with employees and customers of either an acquired company or our own business; - · the potential unknown liabilities associated with acquired business; - · inability to recover strategic investments in development stage entities; and - · insufficient revenues to offset increased expenses associated with acquisitions.